 LIBRE ARROW Pre-meal GLUCOSE CHANGE 1 WHAT TO DO 2 Meal Bolus + Correction +/- Arrow Adjustment Calculate your usual meal bolus and correction dose, then add or subtract units for ARROW ADJUSTMENT below.
-1 Rising Quickly: More than 3.0 mmol/L in 30 minutes Add 3.5 units If you are NOT going to exercise Rising: 1.8 to 3.0 mmol/L in 30 minutes Add 2.5 units If you are NOT going to exercise → Changing Slowly: Less than 1.8 mmol/L up or down in 30 minutes No adjustment - ve any down arrows and are 5.5 m already and need fast-acting carbo mol/L or less before eating, consider doing a finger stick check. phydrate. • Dropping: 1.8 to 3.0 mmol/L in 30 minutes Subtract 2.5 units See notes above 1 Dropping Quickly: More than 3.0 mmol/L in 30 minutes Subtract 3.5 units See notes above
+1 Rising Quickly: More than 3.0 mmol/L in 30 minutes Add 2.5 units If you are NOT going to exercise • Rising: 1.8 to 3.0 mmol/L in 30 minutes Add 1.5 units If you are NOT going to exercise → Changing Slowly: Less than 1.8 mmol/L up or down in 30 minutes No adjustment Note: If you have any down arrows and are 5.5 mmol/L or less before eating, consider doing a finger stick check.
+You may be low already and need fast-acting carbohydrate. \$ Dropping: 1.8 to 3.0 mmol/L in 30 minutes Subtract 1.5 units See notes above ł Dropping Quickly: More than 3.0 mmol/L in 30 minutes Subtract 2.5 units See notes above